 There are a ton of printable planners out there on the internet to be had.
-Many are free, but there are some paid planners (like this one that I’m using for 2019) that have more bells and whistles than their free counterparts.
+Many are free, but there are some paid downloadable planners that have more bells and whistles than their free counterparts.
 These printable planners make it easy to add pages in where they are needed, and leave pages out that you don’t need.

 This is a great option, because it’s free.
 Anyone can get a google calendar in 5 minutes, and be on their way to a more organized week.
 It’s not quite a planner, though, so there isn’t as much flexibility for notes and such.
 Unlike the planner notebook option, this is for the less detailed homesteader.